-Poultry like chickens and ducks are ideal for beginning homesteaders as they’re cheap to acquire, easy to keep and can yield a lot of meat and eggs.
+Poultry like chickens and ducks are ideal for beginnners to off grid living as they’re cheap to acquire, easy to keep, and can yield a lot of meat and eggs.

 Ducks and chickens can virtually eat anything and can be left to roam free-range to take care of pests like slugs and worms.
 In harsher weather, you can keep them in simple shelters for warmth and protection.
-Their waste products contain a lot of nitrogen, which serves as excellent fertilizer to your crops.
+Their waste products contain a lot of nitrogen, which makes an excellent fertilizer for your crops.

 Other livestock includes pigs, goats, and cows.
 Pigs are mostly raised for their meat, while cows and goats provide milk and other dairy products.
-These animals obviously need bigger space, more food and a higher level of maintenance, so try raising them once you’ve gained a bit of confidence after dealing with poultry.
+These animals obviously need bigger space, more food, and a higher level of maintenance, so try raising them once you’ve gained confidence from dealing with poultry.

 Food Preservation Is Key

 One of the easiest ways to preserve food is through canning.
 You can turn your excess fruits and berries into jellies and jams and store them through this method.
-Meat products can also be canned, cured or dehydrated.
-For an in-depth look at food preservation methods, check out this comprehensive article.
+Meat products can also be canned, cured, or dehydrated.

-For many homesteaders, their produce is not only good for sustenance, it’s also a great source of income.
+For many folks who live off the grid, produce isn’t only good for sustenance.
+It’s also a great source of income.